List of Coronation Street characters introduced in 2020: Nicky Wheatley

 Laura Denby of Radio Times wrote a piece praising the character of Nicky.
 She wrote that due to the "impact" Nicky had made on the soap within her first few months, the character deserved more than being "love interest status", in referral to Nicky only appearing as Daniel's love interest.
 Denby stated that there is "definitely potential to make her a permanent fixture", and noted her "strength and confidence", "likeable presence and fighting spirit", as well as her "sharp tongue and bubbly nature".
 Denby also compared her to "icons" Hilda Ogden (Jean Alexander) and Carla Connor (Alison King), adding that "anyone who can match the resilience of these soap icons deserves more than a 'shelf life' storyline."
 Denby proposed the idea that Nicky would be a good barmaid in the Rovers Return Inn, stating that an "unlikely friendship" with Emma Brooker (Alexandra Mardell) would be "TV gold".
 She concluded the piece by commenting: "Nicky could be destined for soap longevity as an established character".

 On 28 October 2020, it was announced that Hart-Simpson had made her final appearance as Nicky a month prior to the confirmation.
 The Sun reported that a source on the programme stated: "Nicky's proved really popular with viewers and the bosses absolutely love Kimberly.
 The character has gone off for the storyline to develop but the door is very much open for her return."
 In a radio interview in March 2021, Hart-Simpson stated that she wants to reprise her role as Nicky, joking: "I'd give my left tit to go back, quite frankly".
 She added that "the door has completely remained open", and that her "heart will forever and utterly be Coronation Street", since she grew up watching it.
 In December 2021, she announced that she was returning to the soap in 2022.
 In July 2022, Hart-Simpson confirmed via her Instagram account that she had left the soap and her final scenes had aired in the episode broadcast 1 July 2022.

+In April 2024, it was announced that Hart-Simpson would reprise the role of Nicky later that year, with the actress saying, "It's been 4 years since we first met Nicky and it is once again a pleasure to be back on the cobbles.
+Stories surrounding women within the sex industry have often been forgotten, shamed or unspoken.
+But not at Coronation Street, they respectfully explore the world these women live in, the impact it has on the community and at some points dangers attached to the work [...]
+I am looking forward to the audience finding out who and where she is today".

+Gary Gillatt from Inside Soap joked that Nicky "has the best 'appalled' face in soap.
+She's like a human emoji".